lalyos/jfiglet/README.md

 ## Usage - smushing

-Smushing is now implemented, and will take the authors preference but this can be overriden;
+Smushing will use the authors preference by default, the authors preference can also be overridden;

 ```
 import com.github.lalyos.jfiglet.FigletFont;